Naming and Tagging Conventions

 FieldWhat it meansExamples

-SegmentRuleThe key condition that defines this segment, in plain readable termsNoPurchase60D, OrderedLast30D, CartAbandoned7D, AOVover200
+SegmentRuleThe rule that defines the segmentNoPurchase60D, OrderedLast30D, CartAbandoned7D, AOVover200

 Examples: